On fixed gain recursive estimators with discontinuity in the parameters: Examples

 \begin{example} {\rm Let $\varepsilon_i^2$, $i\in\mathbb{Z}$ be i.i.d. with $E|\varepsilon_0^2|^r<\infty$ for some $r>2$.
 Let $E\varepsilon_0^1=0$, $E(\varepsilon_0^1)^2<\infty$.
 Let $Y_t:=\sum_{j=0}^{\infty} a_j \varepsilon_{t-j}^1$, $t\in\mathbb{Z}$ for some $a_j$, $j\in\mathbb{N}$ with $\sum_{j=0}^{\infty} a_j^2<\infty$.
 The series converges almost surely.
 Let $h_1,h_2:\mathbb{R}\to\mathbb{R}$ be bounded measurable and fix $-1<\kappa,\rho<1$.
 The construction sketched above provides the existence of a process $X_t$ satisfying

 This is an instance of stochastic volatility models where $h_1(Y)$ corresponds to the log-volatility of an asset and $X$ is the increment of the log-price of the same asset.
 Note that $Y$ may have a slow autocorrelation decay (e.g. $a_j\sim j^{-\beta}$ with any $\beta>1/2$ is possible).
 This model resembles the ``fractional stochastic volatility model'' of \cite{comte,rough}.
-As easily seen, Assumption \ref{contract} holds for this model (choose $x:=0$) and thus Theorem \ref{louvre} below applies.
+Choose $x:=0$ and